Lake Formation full table access for EMR Serverless - Amazon EMR

 Using Lake Formation with full table access

 You can access Amazon Lake Formation protected Glue Data catalog tables from EMR Serverless Spark jobs or interactive sessions where the job's runtime role has full table access.
-You do not have to enable Amazon Lake Formation on the EMR Serverless application.
+You do not need to enable Amazon Lake Formation on the EMR Serverless application.
 When a Spark job is configured for Full Table Access (FTA), Amazon Lake Formation credentials are used to read/write S3 data for Amazon Lake Formation registered tables, while the job's runtime role credentials will be used to read/write tables not registered with Amazon Lake Formation.

 Important